lyteabovenyte/peTrain/README.md

 - [Habitat-Lab](https://github.com/facebookresearch/habitat-lab) for indoor data generation

-### Tracking Loss of VLN-CE after each improvement for just 30 episodes:
+### Tracking VLN-CE loss after each improvement for just 30 episodes:
 - changing simple CorssModalAttention to ViLBERT and CrossModalTransformer dropped loss from 1.98 to 1.62
 -